shivannis/xandr-docs-public/xandr-docs/articles/invest/asynchronous-usersync-pixels.md

 1. The usersync pixel loads and the user ID is now synced.
 1. Steps 4-6 are repeated until the user is fully synced or 10 pixels load, whatever comes sooner.

 For more detailed information about how browsers load web pages, see [How Browsers Work](http://www.html5rocks.com/en/tutorials/internals/howbrowserswork/).

-## European Ad Inventory and Providing Notice, Transparency and Choice
+## European ad inventory and providing notice, transparency and choice

 In order for our clients to meet their transparency, notice and choice/consent requirements under the GDPR and the existing ePrivacy